-The goals of rate allocation schemes are maintaining high utilization, small queue delay and cell loss and fairness among competing sources.
+The goals of rate allocation schemes are maintaining high utilization, small queuing delay, small cell loss, and fairness among competing sources.
 In order to support (low quality) video sources over ABR (Available Bit Rate) service, it is also desirable that in steady state the rates and queuing delay be constant.